moriagr/Customer_Health_Score/readme.md

 The research documents the methodology behind the customer health score calculation, including metric definitions, weighting, and scoring rationale.
 See [Research Documentation](./documentation/Research_README.md) for more details.

+---
+## Architecture Overview

+A full-stack app with React frontend, Node.js backend, and PostgreSQL.
+Calculates customer health scores from events, tickets, and invoices.
+Containerized with Docker Compose for easy deployment.See [Architecture Overview](./documentation/Architecture_Overview_README.md) for more details.